Symptomatic individuals will be isolated and dismissed for further evaluation by a medical provider to include testing for Covid-19.

 If residual post-infection symptoms persist, then an evaluation by their primary provider will also be necessary with a written statement that the individual is not currently contagious along with a treatment plan for residual symptoms.

-Positive student or staff will be isolated for a minimum of 10 days from symptom onset.
-In order to return to school, the positive individual must be fever free for 3 days without the use of fever-reducing medication, have a medical note to return to school along with a release from isolation from Washington County Public Health.
+Positive students or staff will be isolated for a minimum of 10 days from symptom onset.
+In order to return to school, the positive individual must be fever-free for 3 days without the use of fever-reducing medication, have a medical clearance note to return to school along with a release from isolation from Washington County Public Health.

 Returning After a Negative COVID PCR (swab) Test Result:

 For students and staff who are tested but PCR test (swab) is negative, they can return to their educational building when they are:

 - Fever free x 3 days without fever-reducing medication

 - Diagnosis of another medical condition and have a clearance note to return from a medical provider along with a